Subject Leader: Ms J Prior

 There is close monitoring of student progress and detailed intervention tracking systems are in place, which all supports the excellent outcomes that students achieve.

-A level Photography: 75% of students achieved C+
+A Level Photography: 86% of students achieved C+ with 71% B+

-Level 2 and Level 3 BTEC: results were very pleasing, with a large number of students achieving Merit and Distinction grades.
+BTEC Level 2: results were very pleasing, with a large number of students achieving Merit and Distinction grade

 Students’ Views and Attitudes